-Sergeant Alfred Robert Coburn (580946) served in the Royal Air Force during World War Two.
-He was the son of William J Coburn of 10 Roosevelt Street, Belfast, Co.
-Antrim.
-Alfred had 2 brothers; Cecil Coburn and Eric Coburn.
+Sergeant Alfred Robert Coburn (580946) served in the Royal Air Force during the Second World War.
+He was the son of William J. Coburn of 10 Roosevelt Street, Belfast.
+Alfred had 2 brothers, Cecil Coburn and Eric Coburn.

-Alfred enlisted in the Royal Air Force Volunteer Reserve and served as a Wireless Operator before the outbreak of World War Two.
-Before the war, he worked for the Belfast Corporation Gas Department.
+Alfred enlisted in the Royal Air Force Volunteer Reserve and served as a Wireless Operator before the outbreak of the Second World War.
+Before 1939, he worked for the Belfast Corporation Gas Department.
 He married in July 1940.

-He died on 2nd September 1940 aged 24 years old while serving with RAF 40 Squadron.
-He was an Observer on Bristol Blenheim L8796 BL-C. The crew took off from RAF Wyton, Cambridgeshire on 1st September 1940.
+Sergeant Coburn died on 2nd September 1940 aged 24 years old while serving with R.A.F.
+40 Squadron.
+He was an Observer on Bristol Blenheim L8796 BL-C. The crew took off from R.A.F.
+Wyton, Cambridgeshire, England on 1st September 1940.
 The mission was a bombing raid over Germany.
 On the return leg of the journey, the Blenheim struck a tree and broke in two.

-Alfred Robert Coburn’s grave is in Glenalina Extension, Section R, Grave 158 of Belfast City Cemetery, Belfast, Co.
-Antrim.
-Representatives from the RAF, the YMCA Bible Class, and the Belfast Corporation Gas Department attended the funeral.
+Alfred Robert Coburn’s grave is in Glenalina Extension, Section R, Grave 158 of Belfast City Cemetery, Belfast.
+Representatives from the R.A.F., the Y.M.C.A.
+Bible Class, and the Belfast Corporation Gas Department attended the funeral.